 Linda Fiaschi took her B.Sc., M.Sc. in Electronic Engineering with Biomedical Specialization at the University of Pisa, Italy, before going onto do her PhD in Computer Science (Bioinformatics) at the University of Nottingham.

-Perinatal epidemiology, large database management, pregnancy longitudinal data, pregnancy statistics, medical data mining, programming, bioinformatics, diseases association studies, genetic data analysis, medical signal processing,
+Electronic health records, large routine health data management and analysis, perinatal epidemiology, pregnancy longitudinal data, medical data mining, programming, Bioinformatics, diseases association studies, genetic data analysis, medical signal processing,

 DHALWANI, N.N., SZATKOWSKI, L., COLEMAN, T., FIASCHI, L. and TATA, L.J., 2018.
 Stillbirth among women prescribed nicotine replacement therapy in pregnancy: Analysis of a large UK pregnancy cohort Nicotine & Tobacco Research.
 Accepted Manuscript Online: 31 January 2018, BANNISTER J, SZATKOWSKI L, SHARKEY D, TAN S, FIASCHI L and BAN L, 2018.
 Early Life Incidence of Gastrointestinal and Respiratory Infections in Children with Gastroschisis: A Cohort Study.
 Journal of pediatric gastroenterology and nutrition.